Infosys names first external CEO in turnaround bid

 Vishal Sikka, a former member of executive board at German software company SAP AG, has the technical savvy to herald what analysts expect will be a strategy overhaul at Infosys, which, like its competitors Tata Consultancy Services Ltd and Wipro Ltd, has relied on labour-intensive, low-margin contracts from Western clients.

-But it could be at least a year before Sikka is able to turn around a company that was once a posterchild of India's $100-plus (60 billion pounds) billion IT services industry.
+But it could be at least a year before Sikka is able to turn around a company that was once a posterchild of India's $100-plus billion IT services industry.
 Some investors say Infosys failed to move up the value-chain because of its risk-averse management culture.

 "Infosys needs some change and with his track-record in emerging technology areas, high value services, Sikka will be able to bring that change," said Juergen Maiar, a Vienna-based fund manager for Raiffeisen Euroasien Aktien, which owns $300 million worth of Indian shares including Infosys.